 Peel the eggs and pour away the water.
 Then rinse the eggs in a sieve to remove any little bits of remaining shell.
 If you can see the yolk of an egg, because of rough peeling, don’t pickle it, just eat it now!

 Let the eggs dry well.
 Water is not a good ingredient in any sort of pickle.
 Open the jars and gently drop in the eggs.
 Don't touch them, you may add contamination, Use a spoon.

 Here's where we add some flavour, very hot scotch bonnet chilli peppers.
 Chop the peppers into small bits and add to the jar of eggs.
 Be careful when touching these peppers, if you get any on your fingers and then touch your nose, you may find that you will be crying in pain for the next 20 minutes.

 Pour in the vinegar, make sure you completely cover the eggs.

-Drink the cup of tea.
+Drink the cup of tea and clear up.

 More pickled egg recipes

 Pickled eggs with ginger, Beetroot pickled eggs, British pub pickled eggs